-We focus on the development of interpretable machine learning approaches, driven by rapidly increasing quantities of biological and biomedical data, to understand the functional genomics and molecular mechanisms between genotype and phenotype, and discover the engineering principles in complex biological systems.
-With applications to human diseases, we aim to generate the knowledge from those principles that can be directly translated into the biomedical research.
-In particular, our recent work use multi-scale modeling and machine learning to study gene expression dynamics, gene regulatory networks and circuits in brain disorders, development and cancer.
+We focus on the development of interpretable machine learning approaches and tools for understanding the functional genomics and molecular mechanisms at both single-cell and tissue levels between genotype and phenotype, and discovering the engineering principles in complex biological systems.
+With applications to human diseases, we aim to generate the knowledge from those principles that can be directly translated into the biomedical and clinical research.
+In particular, our recent work use multi-scale models and machine learning approaches to identify gene expression dynamics, gene regulatory networks and circuits in brain disorders, development and cancers.

 Single-cell deconvolution and interpretable deep learning: we have built a comprehensive functional genomic resource for the human brain across 1866 individuals (resource.psychencode.org) using multi-omics data from PsychENCODE and other large consortia.
 It contains ~79K brain-active enhancers, sets of Hi-C linkages and TADs, single-cell expression profiles for many cell types, expression QTLs, and further QTLs associated with chromatin, splicing, and cell-type proportions.
 We deconvolved the bulk tissue expression across individuals using single-cell data and found that varying cell-type proportions largely account for the cross-population variation in expression (with >88% reconstruction accuracy).
 Leveraging our QTLs and Hi-C datasets, we predicted a full regulatory network, linking GWAS variants to genes (e.g., 321 for schizophrenia).
 We embedded this network into an interpretable deep-learning model, which improves disease prediction ~6X vs. polygenic risk scores and identifies key genes and pathways in psychiatric disorders.
 [Science 362, eaat8464, 2018]